 It’s safe to say that it has changed my life and it impacted me in ways that I didn’t see coming and that I wasn’t prepared for.
 I don’t think anyone can ever prepare for something like this.
-One of the most surprising ways it effected me was that I developed a new feeling about my body that I have never experienced before.
+One of the most surprising ways it affected me was that I developed a new feeling about my body that I’ve never experienced before.

 I felt almost protective of my body and skin like I would feel about a child.
 I have also become extremely grateful for my healthy body.
 I no longer care about my little love handles and my round little tummy that hasn’t been flat since I was 18.
 In fact, I have a deep appreciation, love and respect for every part of my body that I’ve never quite experienced before.
 I don’t think this feeling will ever go away.

 So yes, I was numb.
 I drank a lot.
 I smoked cigarettes.
 I ate Wetzels Pretzels.
-I zoned out on cat videos and Netflix, and I gave exactly zero shits about it because I needed my moment before I bucked up and embraced the tragic fucking reality of her situation.
-It’s a miracle I was able to get my Saturday emails and my Tuesday blog posts out during during my trips to Phoenix.
-My Fats 101 article almost didn’t happen.
+I zoned out on cat videos and Netflix and I gave exactly zero shits about it because I needed my moment before I bucked up and embraced the tragic fucking reality of her situation.

 When I was finally ready to crawl out of my hole, I was reminded just how hard it is to get back on track.
-I was fully committed, but going back to daily meditation, nourishing my body with super clean food, getting to the gym regularly, and everything else I do to live a healthy lifestyle that ultimately provides stability and balance, absolutely sucked ass to get back into.
+I was fully committed, but going back to daily meditation practice, nourishing my body, getting to the gym regularly, and everything else I do to live a relatively balanced life, sucked ass to get back into.

 It was like climbing up a steep mountain with concrete blocks for shoes.

-Part of it was physically feeling the pain and embracing the mental shock and trauma that I had seen (and not just from my friend.
-Spending any amount of time in the ICU burn unit is hell on earth.
-I have a whole new respect for burn nurses.), and part of it was the fact that fat, sugar, salt, processed crappy food and alcohol are damn addictive.
+Part of it was physically feeling the pain and acknowledging the mental shock and trauma that I had seen (and smelled).
+Spending any amount of time in the ICU burn unit is hell.
+And part of it was that fat, sugar, salt, processed crappy food and alcohol are damn addictive.